ChangLabUcsf/img_pipe/README.md

 export SPM_PATH=/path/to/spm/
 matlab environ variable?
 ```
+Note that you can set `SUBJECTS_DIR` to wherever you want to place your subjects' imaging data - for example, `/Applications/freesurfer/subjects`.

 Then in terminal, run `source ~/.bash_profile` or `source ~/.bashrc` to activate these environment variables.

 You should now be able to import img_pipe from python.